-A recent research study found that the average worker receives about 80 emails a day which totals about 29,000 emails a year.
-A company with 50 employees receives about 1.4 million emails a year.
-If just 1 percent of those emails contain a virus or a phishing link, that's 14,000 malicious emails a year; almost one a day for every employee.
-The same study found that within a year's time two-thirds of businesses experienced a malware infection through email and more than one in five lost sensitive or confidential data through an email-based leak.
+A recent research study found that the average worker receives about 122 emails a day which totals more than 30,000 emails a year.11 A company with 50 employees receives about 1.5 million emails a year.
+If just 1 percent of those emails contain a virus or a phishing link, that's 15,000 malicious emails a year; almost one a day for every employee.
+The most frequent pathway for a malware attack is through email-92 percent of incursions.12